zx80/flask-simple-auth/demo/README.md

 half), illustrating that security is better handled by the framework than by the application itself.
 Parameter handling, the main forte of FastAPI, is managed as efficiently by FSA.
+Behind the scene, permission checks are actually cached for efficiency.

 To test this applications, run `make fastapi-oauth2-jwt-fsa.demo`.